nikku/talks/2025-no-refactoring-issues/index.md

 name=no-refactoring-issues
 -->

-### :one: `no-refactoring-issues` - do not allow "refactoring issues", fix things you encounter.
+### :one: `no-refactoring-issues` - do not give yourself an easy excuse to offload work to your future self.

 ---